Rchou97/rchou97.github.io/_pages/cv.md

 * **Ichi Ban Leiden**
   * Data Engineer (March 2024 - Present)
     * Support my parents' restaurant by gathering data sources for gaining insights about the performance of the restaurant.
+    * Developed the platform for app deployment, data warehousing and data engineering, see [link](https://rchou97.github.io/portfolio/96-Restaurant-Analytics/) for more information.
     * Used technologies: Google Cloud Platform (GCP), Python, SQL (BigQuery), and GitHub.

 * **Volt Europe**
   * Data Analyst (August 2021 - April 2023)
     * Support the data analytics team with developing dashboards for different parties within Volt.
     * Operated as a Data Analytics facilitator within Volt Europe from December 2022 - April 2023.
+    * Manage, onboard and delegate tasks to several Volt members related to dashboarding.
     * Used technologies: Python, SQL (PostgreSQL), GitLab, and Looker Studio.

 * **KLM/Run in the Sun Foundation**